Erie Railroad: Erie Railroad: 1895–1960

 On September 15, 1948, the Cleveland Union Terminal Company allowed the Erie to use the Union Terminal adjacent to Terminal Tower in lieu of its old station.
 That same year, the Erie purchased a share of the Niagara Junction Railway, along with the New York Central and the Lehigh Valley.
 On March 17, 1954, the Erie completely dieselized its locomotive roster, when K-1 class 4-6-2 No. 2530 hauled the railroad's final steam-powered commuter train between Jersey City and Spring Valley, New York.
 Later that same year, the railroad launched trailer-on-flatcar (TOFC) services.

 Erie Railroad prospered throughout the mid-1950s, but its profits were simultaneously on a decline.
 The company's 1957 income was half of that of 1956; by 1958 and 1959, Erie Railroad posted large deficits.
 The Erie's financial losses resulted in them entering negotiations to merge with the nearby Delaware, Lackawanna and Western.
 The proposed merger led to the abandonment of duplicate freight facilities in Binghamton and Elmira, New York.
 Between 1956 and 1957, the Erie shifted its passenger trains from its Pavonia Terminal to the DL&W's newer Hoboken Terminal.
 The DL&W also abandoned most of their mainline between Binghamton and Elmira, in favor of the Erie's parallel mainline, in 1958.
 The merger negotiations subsequently accelerated, and they briefly considered including the Delaware and Hudson Railroad (D&H); on October 17, 1960, the Erie and the DL&W merged to create the Erie Lackawanna Railway.
 However, the merged railroad only operated for sixteen years, before their financial decline forced them to be absorbed into Conrail in 1976.
 Some former Erie trackage between Hornell and Binghamton were damaged in 1972 by Hurricane Agnes.
 The Erie's large repair facility in Hornell was closed following Conrail's takeover, and operations were consolidated at the Lackawanna's Scranton facility.

+Revenue freight traffic, in millions of net ton-miles.